XavierGeerinck/roadwork-old/README.md

 * Add `Bearer` authentication to the individual routes
 * Turn of the generation of specified routes
 * Specify the api creation basePath
+* Fetch relations through a simple ?with=<relation> key that can get nested relations

 # Usage
 ## Prerequisites